Supreme Court Finds Uber Drivers are Workers

 1. Minimum Wage: Workers are now entitled to receive at least the minimum wage for every hour worked, including waiting time between trips.

-2. Holiday Pay: Workers have the right to paid annual leave, which is calculated based on their average earnings.
+2. Holiday Pay: Workers have the right to paid annual leave.

 3. Rest Breaks: Workers are entitled to rest breaks and maximum working hours in accordance with UK employment law.